RetroDECK/ES-DE/INSTALL.md

 For the ROM directory, you can either change it manually in es_settings.cfg, or use the dialog that is shown on application startup to change the path to your liking.

 **Setting the ROM directory in es_settings.cfg:**

+**Note:** This complete configuration step can normally be skipped as you're presented with a dialog to change the ROM directory upon application startup if no game files are found.

 By default, ES looks in `~/ROMs` for the ROM files, where they are expected to be grouped into directories corresponding to the game systems, for example: